vickyli1015/Power_Outages_Analysis/README.md

 Contributors: Vicky Li, Wenhua Tang, Qianyu Peng, Yao Liu

-You can find our project video in our repo called `cogs108-video.mp4`
+You can find our project presentation in `Presentation.mp4`